-But for this to work out, you will need to make sure you post on your social media networks regularly with creative content.
-I understand that there might be times when you will feel overwhelmed and then there might be times when you are out of ideas.
+But for this to work out, you must post on your social media networks regularly with creative content.
+I understand that there might be times when you will feel overwhelmed, and then there might be times when you are out of ideas.

 But don’t stop posting!

-If needed, let any social media marketing tool like Sendible help you in posting regularly and also with curating content.
-Though Sendible can be somewhat limiting in pricing structure relative to the number of users, you can also try out a bunch of Sendible alternatives from the market.
+If needed, let any social media marketing tool like Sendible help you post regularly and curate content.
+Though Sendible can be somewhat limiting in pricing structure relative to the number of users, you can also try out several Sendible alternatives from the market.

 4. Learn your audience’s voice

-To get the users to interact with your brand, you also have to make them relate to you.
+To get the users to interact with your brand, you must also make them relate to you.
 And getting to know them so deeply isn’t a walk in the park.